- the team’s working long hours but still missing deadlines?

-Issues like “technical debt”, “tight coupling”, poor “cohesion”, and “incidental complexity” are killing your agile team’s ability to deliver effectively, which in turn is killing your bottom line, and their morale.
+Issues like “technical debt,” “tight coupling,” weak “cohesion,” and “incidental complexity” are killing your agile team’s ability to deliver efficiently, which in turn is killing your bottom line and their morale.

-As an Agile Technical Practices Coach, I teach and coach developers what bad code looks and smells like.
-My 8-week Craftsmanship program is a great way to build up baseline skills and smooth out the flow of value from your team.
-Let me show you what your organization looks like through my lenses for a while to find new ways to build efficiency.
+As an Agile Technical Practices Coach, I teach and coach developers to recognize the look and smell of bad code.
+My 8-week Craftsmanship program is an excellent way to build up baseline skills and smooth out the flow of value from your team.
+Look at your team through my lenses for a while to find new ways to build efficiency.

 One line of code at a time.

 In the beginning, while things are uncomplicated, features will fly out the door.
 We push towards that “Minimum Viable Product,” something our users can use, and there is little friction to getting things done.

 Then, it starts to get more complicated.
-Technical decisions are made in the code that everyone thinks are a good idea, because they probably were a good idea.
-Then, over time, they start to work against the team, resisting change.
+Developers make decisions that seem like a good idea at the time.
+Then, those decisions start to work against the team, the code resists change.
 And then over time, the friction gets worse.
 New features and updates come slower and slower.

-Tension causes folks to cut corners, make assumptions, jury rig, throw people at it, do whatever it takes to “just get the d**n thing finished.”
+The building tension causes folks to cut corners, make assumptions, jerry-rig, throw people at it, do whatever it takes to “just get the d**n thing finished.”

 Despite how great your application may look on the surface, your developers know what it’s like to live with that code.

-You start hearing things like “this needs to be rewritten,” “we don’t have time,” the time it takes between customers asking for something and your team finally delivering it seems to continually grow.
+You start hearing things like “this needs to be rewritten,” “we don’t have time,” the time it takes between customers asking for something and your team finally delivering it continually grows.
 You try adding people.
 You try outsourcing.
 Adding capacity should have helped, shouldn’t it?

 Start Making a Difference

-Modern agile technical practices have been evolving for decades to help us with this, but are still largely misunderstood, misapplied, or even ignored altogether.
+Modern agile technical practices have been evolving for decades to help us with this, but are still rarely taught, are widely misunderstood, misapplied, or ignored altogether.

 In modern agile software development, we use terms like Technical Debt, Coupling, Cohesion, and Incidental Complexity.
-These terms come from the reality of what we face in the code we write every day.
+These ideas reflect the reality of what developers face in the code they write every day.

-These issues are addressed through modern technical practices like test-driven development, refactoring, and the practiced understanding of a few basic principles.
+Developers address these issues by adopting technical practices like test-driven development, refactoring, and the practiced application of a few basic principles.

 Your team needs your help to make this all work, and I designed this program to get you started on the path.

-The practices I teach are what your team needs to keep up at their keyboards.
-My program is specifically designed to speak to them on their level, to help them build software that is easier to understand, easier to change, easier to build upon, and less disrupted by the technologies around it.
+The methods I teach are what your team needs to keep up at their keyboards.
+My program is specifically designed to speak to them on their level, to help them build software that is simpler to understand, easier to change, easier to build upon, and less disrupted by the technologies around it